Dung24-6/Dung24-6/README.md

 _**The past has no power to stop you from being present now.
 Only your grievance about the past can do that.**_

 Eckhart Tolle

+_**A true friend is the greatest of all blessings, and that which we take the least care of all to acquire.**_

+François de La Rochefoucauld